LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/aiPoweredRouting/intentAndContextPolicies.md

 #### Create a new policy

-1. Login to Maven and navigate to **AI Powered Routing/Intent & Context Policies**
+1. Log in to Maven and navigate to **AI Powered Routing/Intent & Context Policies**

 2. Click on the button "New"